video

 Let's go through our answers.

-Well, for question one, remember Lucas wants to find the area to this rectangle and he starts with this calculation.
+Well, for question one, remember, Lucas wants to find the area to this rectangle and he starts with this calculation.

-But how many different ways can you split the rectangle to find the same area?
+In other words, you can see how Lucas has split our rectangle, but how many different ways can you split the rectangle to find the same area?
 There are so many different ways, but ensure to check your calculation.

 I'm just gonna go through a few.

-So 10 times 7 add 5 times 7 add 4 times 7.
+So 10 times seven, add five times seven, add four times seven.

 There are lots of different ways.